Setting up a framework

 Working Group 1 – led by Dr Andreia Bruno – developed a draft competency framework after examining the competencies required to deliver the vision of practice set out in the European Statements of Hospital Pharmacy.
 This draft framework was reviewed through a Delphi Consultation in which a diverse group of stakeholders consisting out of hospital pharmacists, other healthcare professionals, patients/ representatives of patient organisation and regulatory bodies participated.
 The input provided by the different stakeholders was used to finalise the draft competency framework.
 The final version of the competency framework is now available.

-The second Working Group – chaired by EAHP Immediate Past-President Dr Roberto Frontini – conducted a research exercise in support of the project CTF.
+The second Working Group – chaired by Dr Roberto Frontini – conducted a research exercise in support of the project CTF.
 It analysed on the one hand literature on hospital pharmacy education and explored on the other hand the experience and attitudes of hospital pharmacists on labour mobility.
-The results of both the literature review and the labour mobility survey undertaken by Working Group 2 will be published in February.
+The results of the literature review were published in the European Journal of Hospital Pharmacy in January 2018.
+The results of the labour mobility survey undertaken by Working Group 2 were also released in January 2018.

-A series of communication tasks were carried out by Working Group 3 which is led by EAHP President Joan Peppard to assure that CTF was moving forward.
+A series of communication tasks were carried out by Working Group 3 which is led by EAHP’s Immediate Past-President Joan Peppard to assure that CTF was moving forward.

 Making CTF a reality